Working from home benefits the environment and personal well-being

 With fewer commuters, there are fewer cars, so that must reduce emissions, right?

-A study published in the Lancet found that not only can telecommuting benefit public health, but it also helps with sustainable travel and lowering a city’s carbon footprint.
+A study published in the Lancet found that telecommuting not only benefits public health, but also helps with sustainable travel and lowering a city’s carbon footprint.

 In 2015, the United States Patent and Trademark Office estimated that remote work reduced the number of commuting miles and that people working for the agency drove 84 million miles less and reduced emissions by 44,000 tons.